This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The 250w rear electric hub motor is a generic unbranded model.
 This type of motor uses nylon planetary gears, which are generally reliable, but can sometimes fail if the motor is subjected to constant heavy load.
 Under everyday riding conditions this shouldn’t be an issue.

 The motor speed controller is located in a plastic box on the underside of the downtube, this may make it somewhat vulnerable to water ingress.
-These controllers are usually water-resistant to a degree, but whether they can handle the prolonged wet spells we get in the UK is another matter.
+These controllers are usually water-resistant to a degree, but whether they can handle the prolonged wet spells is another matter.

 There have been some customer reports of the motor cutting out after heavy rain, although this was on earlier models and the supplier have now stated this problem has been remedied.